3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 3.13 OTHER INCOME

-Other income primarily consist of interest income, dividend income, net gain on investment and net foreign exchange gain.
+Other income primarily consist of interest income, dividend income, net gain on investments carried at fair value through profit or loss, insurance claim and net foreign exchange gain.
 Interest income is recognised using the effective interest method.
 Dividend income is recognised when right to receive payment is established.

-Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalised as part of cost of that asset.
-All other borrowing costs are charged to the Statement of Profit and Loss.
+Borrowing costs that are directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of that asset.
+All other borrowing costs are expensed in the period in which they are incurred.

 3.15 EMPLOYEE BENEFITS